gurrenm3/BTD-Mod-Helper/Wiki/Custom-Menu-Screens.md

 </details>

-`OnMenuOpened()`: This method must be overriden, and it's what lets you modify/remove the elements of your base screen and add all the custom elements you want.
+`OnMenuOpened()`: This method must be overridden, and it's what lets you modify/remove the elements of your base screen and add all the custom elements you want.
 Use the `GameMenu` property as your entry point to the Unity scene.
 For more information about creating UI here, see [Custom UI](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Custom-UI%2C-Menus).

 ### Other Properties